 How to Measure Black Powder

-The correct amount of black powder or black powder substitute can be measured with a powder measure.
+The correct amount of black powder or black powder substitute can be measured with a black powder measuring tool.
 Black powder substitutes are produced to be measured by volume to be equivalent to black powder.
 Black powder and substitutes are measured in grains.
 Do not measure black powder substitutes by weight.

 The powder measure in the photo is set to measure 120 grains of powder.
 The powder measure is filled with black powder such as Goex or with a synthetic black powder substitute like Pyrodex or Triple Seven, until the measure is slightly overfull.
 The excess powder is removed by closing the cap.
 When the cap is completely closed, it forms a funnel and is ready to pour the black powder into the gun barrel.
 Click on the thumbnails below for larger photos.

 Make Sure to align Pyrodex Pellets Correctly